Machine Semiotics: Methods

 \end{definition}

 In dynamic semantics, meaning is defined as a partial function on epistemic states \citep{Gardenfors88, GroenendijkStokhof91, Kracht02, Graben14a}.
-And according to \citet{Skinner57} epistemic states are antecedents $a$ and consequences $c$ that result from applying linguistic behavior $u = b$ onto $a$, i.e.
+And according to \citet{Skinner57} epistemic states are antecedents $a$ and consequents $c$ that result from applying linguistic behavior $u = b$ onto $a$, i.e.

-In the sequel, we essentially follow \citet{GroenendijkStokhof91} and \citet{Kracht02} and define this partial function by explicitly enumerating the corresponding relations $F \subset X \times X$. \begin{definition} The meaning $\mng{u}$ of an utterance $u$, i.e. of verbal behavior $u = b$, is a set of ordered antecedent-consequent pairs
+In the sequel, we essentially follow \citet{GroenendijkStokhof91} and \citet{Kracht02} and define this partial function by explicitly enumerating the corresponding relations $F \subset X \times X$. \begin{definition} The meaning $\mng{u}$ of an utterance $u$ is a set of ordered antecedent-consequent pairs

 where $(a_i, c_i) \in F$ such that $a_i = a_j \Rightarrow c_i = c_j$ for $i \ne j$ in order to make $\mng{u}$ a well-defined partial function on $X$. \end{definition}